DreamOfTheRedChamber/leetcode/README.md

 | Compare data structure A and B  | <ul><li>Explain what A and B are respectively</li><li>List 1 difference between them</li></ul>     |  <ul><li>Does your explanation show that you have actually used them in a real project</li><li>Explain real situations where you would use A vs B.</li></ul> |
 | Write code to solve problem | <ul><li>Jumps into writing code</li><li>Awkward silence</li></ul>     | <ul><li>Would I want to work with them everyday</li><li>Have they actually written production grade code</li><li>What do they do when stuck</li></ul> |
 | Maybe you could try this ... | <ul><li>Take advice without serious thinking</li></ul>  | <ul><li>Do they think independently</li><li>How fast can they absord new information</li><li>Do they take advice/directions well</li><li>Do they learn quickly and run with it</li></ul> |

+#### Checklist
+##### Things to be careful.
+* Do not just give "yes" or "no" answers.
+Limit initial explanation to short summaries and allow the interviewer to ask follow up questions.
+* Your tone of voice and word choice.
+Interviewers use voice to judge how believable you are.
+Posture really have impact on your mind.
+* Eye contact and shake hands.
+Say thanks to interviewers at last.

+##### Phone interviews
+* Test the online coding environment.
+* Make sure your cellphone has enough battery.
+* Have a copy of resume in front of you.
+* Take notes and write a follow up thank you email with details from the discussion.

+##### Onsite interviews
+* Show up 15 minutes early and have the interviewer's phone number for last minute changes.
+* Things to bring with you
+  - Identity card.
+  - Bring extra copies of your resume with you - for the interviewer and your own reference.
+  - Notes on the detailed schedule.
+Put interviewers' names and interview topic on a sticker and bring it with me.
+  - Tea/Coffee.
+  - Whiteboard pen and erasers.
+  - A piece of pen and paper.
+Take notes when an interviewer speaks to help yourself focus and ask more specific questions.
+  - Computers for last minute warm-up.

 #### Interview mistakes made in past
 * Too nervous: When I become too nervous, I just could not speak.
 This is the number one red flag during interviews.
 No one wants to work with people who cannot speak.